Carolina Rock and Powerpop News – Jamie & Steve and A Fragile Tomorrow

 Many thanks to Brendan Kelly for sharing that.

-Look for future dates at the band’s website or stop back here at Carolina Orange as we hope to have these dates posted as we learn of them.
+Stop back here at Power Pop News as we hope to have these dates posted as we learn of them.
 In the meantime, check out their YouTube video for the single “Kernersville”.